iwashi623/dekopin/README.md

 # Dekopin

 Dekopin is a command-line tool for managing Google Cloud Run deployments, revisions, and traffic routing.
-It provides a streamlined workflow for deploying services to Cloud Run with support for revision tagging and traffic management.
+It provides an efficient workflow for deploying Cloud Run services with revision tagging and traffic management.

 ## Features